haroonalrasheed/641a/select-publications/index.md

 ["Friending the Taxman: On the Use of Social Networking Services for Government eID in Europe"](https://doi.org/10.1016/j.telpol.2013.05.005), with N. Andrade, *Telecommunications Policy* 37(9): 715-724, 2013 [ISSN 0308-5961]

-["'All the Better to See You with, My Dear': Facial Recognition and Privacy in Online Social Networks"](http://doi.ieeecomputersociety.org/10.1109/MSP.2013.22), with N. Andrade & S. Monteleone, *IEEE Security & Privacy Magazine* 11(3): 21-28, 2013 [ISSN 1540-7993]
+["'All the Better to See You with, My Dear': Facial Recognition and Privacy in Online Social Networks"](http://doi.ieeecomputersociety.org/10.1109/MSP.2013.22), with N. Andrade & S. Monteleone, *IEEE Security & Privacy* 11(3): 21-28, 2013 [ISSN 1540-7993]

 ["Fixing Identity?
 Biometrics and the Tensions of Material Practices"](https://doi.org/10.1177/0163443712464558), with E. A. Whitley, *Media, Culture & Society* 35(1): 52–60, 2013 [ISSN 0163-4437]